ampotos/django-gallery/README.md

 - tag view:
   - Tags in the first home links to a tag list view, only images with the clicked tag are listed
+  - a user with can_tag permission can tag either listing or picture or both.
+These permissions has to be set in the django admin

 - detail view:
   - in detail view you can the description which the path to the stl file in your system (to easily access it if you want to print it)